Report a problem

 Florida

-Florida has no state law directly prohibiting living in an RV.
+Florida has no state law that directly prohibits living in an RV.
 However, local county and city ordinances impose significant restrictions.
-Most counties only allow temporary use; exceptions include Alachua, Calhoun, and Dixie, where permanent residence is possible under special conditions.
-Homeowners associations (HOAs) may further restrict visible RV placement.
-Overnight parking in public places is only allowed for a short period — from a few hours to 14 days depending on location.
+Most counties allow only temporary use; exceptions include Alachua, Calhoun, and Dixie, where permanent residency may be possible under special conditions.
+Homeowners associations (HOAs) can further restrict visible RV placement.
+Overnight parking in public spaces is permitted only for short periods, ranging from a few hours to 14 days depending on the location.

 Texas

 Texas has no single law permitting permanent RV living on private property.
-Permission depends on local rules: for example, it is prohibited in San Antonio, but temporarily allowed in unincorporated areas of Bexar County with building permits.
+Permission depends on local rules: for example, San Antonio prohibits it, but temporary stays are allowed in unincorporated areas of Bexar County with building permits.

 Story sources